stat545ubc-2021/STAT545-Assignments-tzuyilu/README.md

   - *Assignment_B-2.Rmd*: The codes I used when building the package **ExtractData**.
                           The main purpose is to create a package and to design functions for this package.
                           Notably, there is no md file named "Assignment_B-2".
-  - Folder *ExtractData*: This folder contains all required files for the "ExtractData" package.
+  - Folder **"ExtractData"**: This folder contains all required files for the "ExtractData" package.

 ## How to run code that appears in this repository?